larrychen1990/git-tutorial/README.md

 - master branch
 - new dev branch
 - blue
-- test fetch in nnew-dev
+- test fetch in new-dev